 Chicken BBQ / PHP 85

-This BBQ chicken leg comes with dipping sauce.
-Another flavorful option for PHP 85.
+A grilled BBQ chicken leg served with dipping sauce.
+A flavorful alternative to the fried options, priced at PHP 85.

 Pork Barbecue Skewers / PHP 30